tamasgal/WebSocketClient.jl/README.md

 ```
 This will run the echo example script.
 You will see it sending 10,000 text messages and one binary message.
 The web socket server will echo them back as text messages.

+## Pre-requisites for julia tests

+Please install "DataStructures" and "FactCheck".
+The end_to_end_test.jl uses the Queue object (from DataStructures) to send control signals and messages because the WebSocketClient is event-driven.
+FactCheck is used as the test framework.